VivekGoswami017/PYTHON_TASK_TOPS/README.md

 # task-1-python

 **Task 1:
-Install Anaconda on your system and launch Jupyter Notebook from the Anaconda Navigator
+Install Anaconda on your system and launch Jupyter Notebook from the Anaconda Navigator.

 Screenshot: